wellsc88/car-dealership/README.md

 # Car Dealership

 This project demonstrates unit and integration testing in a car dealership system.
-It provides RESTful APIs for managing cars, customers, and sales.
+It provides RESTful APIs for managing cars.

 ## Table of Contents